mattharley/pythonwa/README.md

 Python 2
 ========

-This project runs Python 2.
+This project runs Python 2 because it's an old project and also to annoy some people.

 requirements.txt
 ================